Word Meanings - COMPROMISE - Book Publishers vocabulary database

 To free from perplexity.
 Donne. - REALLIANCE

-A renewed alliance. - MISCHARGE
+A renewed alliance. - TRAVEL

 1. To labor; to travail.
 Hooker.
 2. To go or march on foot; to walk; as, to travel over the city, or through the streets.
-3. To pass by riding, or in any manner, to a distant place, or to many places; to journey; as, a man travels for his health; - REUNION
+3. To pass by riding, or in any manner, to a distant place, or to many places; to journey; as, a man travels for his health; - MISCHARGE

 1. A second union; union formed anew after separation, secession, or discord; as, a reunion of parts or particles of matter; a reunion of parties or sects.
 2. An assembling of persons who have been separated, as of a family, or the members of a - ENCHARGE